baumace/jay-baum-iwh-i-practicum/README.md

 **Put your HubSpot developer test account custom objects URL link here:** https://app.hubspot.com/contacts/244932010/objects/0-2/views/all/list

 **NOTE:** I was not able to create a custom object as my free plan did not support it.
-I used the companies model instead.
+I used the companies model instead and added 3 custom properties onto it.

 ___
 ## Tips: